When will the 2020 Tribe 12 Fellowship begin?

 Applications for the 2020 cohort open Tuesday, October 15th and will close Sunday, December 1st.
 Applicants should save the evening of Tuesday, December 10th for interviews and Fellows will be selected and notified on or around December 13th with our Welcome to the Fellows event scheduled for December 18th.

 The Fellowship takes place over the course of five months (January-May 2020) and is designed to run concurrently with work or school obligations.
 The program takes Fellows through a rich curriculum with a particular emphasis on entrepreneurial skills like prototyping, public speaking, financial management, goal setting, and environmental scanning.
 Throughout the program, each Fellow will work extensively with a personal coach to design a capstone project to execute and present at a closing event.

 What is the time commitment?

-The commitment for the Fellowship is about 12 “classroom” hours a month, plus 2-4 additional hours a month meeting with your personal coach and working towards project milestones.
+The commitment for the Fellowship is about 12 “classroom” hours a month, plus additional hours spent meeting with your personal coach and working towards project milestones.
 Fellows are expected to attend the January opening retreat and attend at least 10 of 12 scheduled workshops.
 See all the dates on our Fact Sheet.

 Is the Tribe 12 Fellowship just for entrepreneurs?